Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 A morning routine

 I visit Bonnieux regularly.
-I live about five hours' drive away, and as soon as my mountains (I live in the Jura) beginning getting cold, I find myself heading South.
+I live about five hours' drive away, and as soon as the weather cools in my mountains (I live in the Jura), I find myself heading South.

 Later in the mornings, after breakfast, I love walking up to the Place Gambetta for a second coffee, on the terrace of Le P’tit Coin des Gourmands which overlooks the valley.
 Or, if it's a bit later, an ice cream at Le Tinel.